-NIH follows Norwegian laws for hiring, which includes preventing discrimination based on religion, ethnicity, gender, and sexual orientation.
+As part of NIH, the administrative unit follows Norwegian laws for hiring, which aim to prevent discrimination based on religion, ethnicity, gender, and sexual orientation.
 For example, it is stated in all the unit's announcements: "The state workforce should reflect the diversity of the population as much as possible, and it is a personnel policy goal for the Norwegian School of Sport Sciences to achieve a balanced composition.
-The administrative unit therefore encourage all qualified individuals to apply regardless of cultural background, gender, sexual orientation, age or disability."
-NIH has its own strategies for equality and diversity and sexual harassment.
+We therefore encourage all qualified individuals to apply regardless of cultural background, gender, sexual orientation, age or disability."

+NIH has its own strategies for equality and diversity and sexual harassment, followed by the administrative unit: